OnionIoT/Onion-Docs/Omega2/Projects/iot/gcal-alarm.md

 #### 4. Download the Project Code

 The code for the Calendar Alarm can be found in Onion's [iot-gcal-alarm repo](https://github.com/OnionIoT/iot-gcal-alarm) on Github.
-You can use Git to clone it to your Omega:
+You can [use `Git` to clone it](https://docs.onion.io/omega2-docs/installing-and-using-git.html) to your Omega:

 ```
 cd /root
 git clone https://github.com/OnionIoT/iot-gcal-alarm.git
 ```

-Or use `wget` to download the three files directly to your Omega:
+**Or** use `wget` to download the three files directly to your Omega:

 ```
-cd /root
-mkdir iot-gcal-alarm
+mkdir /root/iot-gcal-alarm
+cd /root/iot-gcal-alarm
 wget https://raw.githubusercontent.com/OnionIoT/iot-gcal-alarm/master/iotGcalAlarm.py https://raw.githubusercontent.com/OnionIoT/iot-gcal-alarm/master/config.json https://raw.githubusercontent.com/OnionIoT/iot-gcal-alarm/master/config.json
 ```

 Now all of the code will be in the new `/root/iot-gcal-alarm/` directory on your Omega.

-#### 5. Find Your Calendar
+#### 5. Setting Up Your Calendar
-// TODO: this step should be 'Setting Up your Calendar'

 The calendar can be any calendar you wish, but for the events to be recognized, they have to include `SET_BUZZER` string in the event's title.
 More specifically, the 'SUMMARY' field of the iCalendar event.